 Yes they did, if you look far enough back in the fossil records.
 During the Mesozoic era there were birds with teeth in both jaws.
 This starts to make sense when you remember that birds and modern reptiles seem to have evolved from the same toothy ancestors.
-So there was a time when both groups had teeth, and this is confirmed by fossil evidence.
+So there was a time when both groups had teeth.

 No doubting the authenticity of these chompers.
 During the evolution of the modern crocodile the ability to make enamel was retained.

-Okay, just so there’s no confusion I’m going to shout a little bit: THESE ONES ARE FAKE.
+Okay, just so there’s no confusion here I’m going to shout a little bit: THESE ARE FAKE.
 This image has been manipulated in Photoshop.

 This is a tricky question to answer.
 There aren’t very many high-quality fossils of birds.
 Birds have thin, hollow bones and feathers which don’t fossilize well.
 So scientists have to piece together their stories of ancient birds without much information.
 During the time that birds lost their teeth they developed all sorts of specialised beaks suited to their various diets and the beaks do the job that the lips and teeth once did.
 So I won’t try to answer the question of why birds lost their teeth.
 I’ll just have to say that they did.